Ravens, Jackson takes on Brady, undefeated Pats in Week 9 | Federal News Network

 Jets coach Adam Gase returns to Miami for the first time since being fired by the Dolphins after last season following a stretch in which he went 23-25 in the regular season with one playoff appearance.

-This one figures to be a doozy, though, with the combined record of the teams’ 1-13 — the NFL’s worst entering Game 8 since 1969.
+This one figures to be a doozy, though, with the teams’ combined record of 1-13 the NFL’s worst entering Game 8 since 1969.

 Jets quarterback Sam Darnold struggled in his past two games, with one touchdown and seven interceptions, and is playing with a sprained left thumb.
 New York will see a familiar face in the other huddle with Ryan Fitzpatrick starting again for the Dolphins.
 He went 13-14 as the Jets’ starter in 2015 and ’16.